WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ## Features

 - 🖋️ Automatically detects ICBC policy documents and stamps a customer copy and a copy for the batch
-- ✏️ Backs up the original PDF to a shared folder using client name and license plate
+- ✏️ Backs up the original PDF to a shared folder
 - 🔍 Duplicate protection using the insured name and transaction timestamp
 - 📊 Sorts files into producer folders using the producer two code
 - 📁 Matches files without a producer two code to a producer folder by checking for a matching insured name
-- ⏳ Automatically archives files older than one year when the script runs
+- ⏳ Continuously archives files older than one year when the script runs
 - 🆓 Free to use and share

 ## Setup